What Is Restless Leg Syndrome?

 Restless Leg Syndrome Signs And Symptoms

-The most common and evident symptoms of the restless leg syndrome:
+The most common and evident symptoms of restless legs:

 Patients suffering from a mild form of the disease have reported difficulty in keeping the legs in the same posture for longer periods.
 However, in severe cases the patients also suffer through complications arising from the disease that manifest themselves as: